 When adding a new type or subtype in the lexical database, the gloss name usually is followed by a number.
-Different numbers are used to differentiate between lexical variants, e.g. WOMAN5 and WOMAN8.
+Different numbers are used to differentiate between lexical variants, e.g.

+WOMAN5 and WOMAN8.
 As we use German words for gloss names, we cannot get around the problem of German synonyms.
-So numbers are also used to differentiate between different signs, e.g. $ZU3^{\wedge}$ (to squeeze, squeezed) - ZU7 (closed) - ZU9 (towards; a sign used in cued speech) that share the same gloss name because their different meanings are covered by the same German synonym.
+So numbers are also used to differentiate between different signs, e.g. ZU3^ (to squeeze, squeezed) - ZU7 (closed) - ZU9 (towards; a sign used in cued speech) that share the same gloss name because their different meanings are covered by the same German synonym.
 When translating the German gloss names into English, we tried to take differences in meaning into account so that the corresponding English glosses were SQUEEZED3^ - CLOSED7 - TOWARDS9.
-In order to bridge the gap of English synonymy, we used combinations of English words like GAP-OR-DISTANCE1 (German gloss ABSTAND1) and DISTANCE-OR-RANGE1 (German gloss ENTFERNUNG1).
+In order to bridge the gap of English synonymy, we used combinations of English words like GAP-OR-DISTANCE1 (German gloss AB-STAND1) and DISTANCE-OR-RANGE1 (German gloss ENTFERNUNG1).

 Phonological variants are grouped together by using the same gloss name and number followed by different letters, e.g. WOMAN2A, WOMAN2B, WOMAN2C, and WOMAN2D.
 English glosses get the same numbers and letters to distinguish lexical and phonological variants as the original German glosses do.
 These numbers and letters are not re-ordered to eliminate gaps, neither in the lexical database when types are deleted or gloss names changed, nor when glosses are exported for the public corpus.
-In a few cases, phonological variants on the subtype level do not correspond to phonological variations on the type level so that e.g. the subtypes TO-ACCOMPANY1C and TO-ACCOMPANY1D are both grouped under the type TO-ACCOMPANY1A^.
+In a few cases, phonological variants on the subtype level do not correspond to phonological variations on the type level so that e.g. the subtypes TO-ACCOMPANY1C and TO-ACCOMPANY1D are both grouped under the type TO-ACCOMPANY1A.

 Clicking on a gloss in the transcript leads to the corresponding Types list entry where all occurrences of the corresponding type and subtypes are listed.
-And vice versa, clicking on one of these tokens leads to the corresponding transcript line where the video sequence can be viewed.